BrianMitchL/weatherBot/README.md

 # weatherBot
 A Twitter bot for weather.
 Yahoo!
 Weather is used for weather information.
 A WOEID is used for the location.
 I have not added support for easy/constant changing for using Celcius or other measurements.
 In other words, Fahrenheit and MPH are currently hardcoded.
 If you would like to see this as a feature, submit a pull request, or bug me to implement it 😜.

-_**Note: This bot uses vulgar language.
-Any language or wording suggestions are appreciated and should be submitted as an issue.**_
+_**Note: Any language or wording suggestions are appreciated and should be submitted as an issue.
+Feel free to add new choices for normal tweets and submit a pull request!**_

 An example bot can be found at [@MorrisMNWeather](https://twitter.com/MorrisMNWeather).